liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Musica with that feeling.

 Despite her efforts to hide her identity, she was in a ragged state.
-Given the extent of her exposure, it would not be surprised if her identity were discovered; Petra grit her teeth, neither confirming nor denying.
+Given the extent of her exposure, it would not be surprising if her identity was discovered; Petra grit her teeth, neither confirming nor denying it.

 She loved Emilia's speech just now, it was so typical of her and completely ridiculous.